-So preparation can help you to maximise the benefits of your appointment.
+So, preparation can help you to maximise the benefits of your appointment.
 If you are able and willing to do a little (or a lot!) of preparation, you will inevitably find yourself further along the process.

 The best way to prepare is by using our resources on MyFuture.
-Filter resources using topics to such as CVs and cover letters, employer research, or personal statements to see our resources in this area.
+Filter resources using topics such as 'CVs and cover letters', 'employer research', or 'personal statements' to see our resources in this area.
 We have resources here which can help you in the following areas:

-- Formatting your CV
+- Formatting your CV.

-- How to structure and plan your cover letter
+- How to structure and plan your cover letter.

-- How to develop the commercial awareness to demonstrate this in your application
+- How to develop the commercial awareness to demonstrate this in your application.

-- Writing personal statements for postgraduate study applications
+- Writing personal statements for postgraduate study applications.

 For a comprehensive guide on writing applications and for good examples, view our Application, CV and cover letter guide in MyFuture.